BigBalloon8/DECINT-node/Test Environment.md

 #### (i) Open each container in an external terminals (individual terminals for each container)

-use this command:
+Use this command:
 ```bash
 docker exec -it D_ bash
 ```
 Where D_ is the name of the container you want to open.

-or use docker desktop to open a terminal for each container.
+Or use docker desktop to open a terminal for each container.

 #### (ii) Initialize the D2 node